Thousands of Videogame-Playing Soldiers Could Shape the Future of War - Slashdot

 Arrested Development (Score:2)

+I honestly wonder how many would actually stop playing when they realize this.
+And how many would redouble their effort because now it's MORE fun.

+The difference here, and why it is something new, despite your out of hand dismissal, is how they are collecting data from the players and how they are hoping to use it.
+This isn't to train soldiers, but to understand

 Another Time-Capsule Slashdot Story?
-(Score:2)
+(Score:3)

 Thousands of Videogame-Playing Soldiers Could Shape the Future of War